deepan/deepan.github.com/_posts/2013-08-02-resource-orientied-serviecs.md

 resources and consumers who are interested can consume them and perform the aggregation at their end, another option would be to have a separate aggregation system (equipped with relevant tools and technologies) to do such aggregation.

-Also I feel that, one doesn't have to get himself constrained with REST architecture and related technologies to design resource oriented interfaces, un-till the basic principle is not compromised.
+Also I feel that, there is no need to feel constrained to proceed only with REST architecture and related technologies to design resource oriented interfaces, provided the basic principle is not compromised.